jbrowne7/javafx-algorithm-visualiser/README.md

 ## Future improvement for this project:
 - Adding more algorithms (e.g. DFS, BFS, A*)
 - Making ui package more modular, (e.g. seperate visualisation for graph and table)
+- Highlight the entry in the table that was just updated